wglvin/VitalBid/README.md

 8001: Kong Admin </br>
 8092: Kafka Microservice </br>
 8093: Zookeeper Microservice </br>

-## Frontend

-The application uses a simple HTML/CSS/JavaScript-based frontend served by Nginx.
-The frontend communicates with the backend microservices through the Kong API Gateway, there is ZERO direct frontend interaction with the microservice

-Key features:
-- View all organ listings with filtering by status (active/ended)
-- View listing details with bid history
-- Place bids on active listings
-- Create new organ listings

-The frontend is built with vanilla JavaScript and styled with TailwindCSS for a clean, responsive design.

 ## Troubleshooting Guidelines
 When unable to use e.g. port 3306, use the following command (in case your mysql is running):